simulatedScience/Twisty_Puzzle_Program/literature.md

 - **MultiH layer-wise solver** - Solving the Rubik's Cube with Deep Reinforcement Learning and Using Multi-Headed Models
   - [paper](https://cs229.stanford.edu/proj2021spr/report2/81889605.pdf)
   - Solve a Rubik's cube layer-wise using a multi-head DNN.
 Use dynamic scramble length to train the network (increases when 25% of recent episodes were successful).
+  - Tried adding options (different sets of 10+ algorithms) to action set in A* search, but found no improvements.
+  - Similar motivation to our work: solve in a more intuitive way than DeepCubeA, more restricted directly to lawer-wise solving, which is not practical for all puzzles.
   ```BibTex
   @article{